Advancing climate-smart farming for a sustainable future.

 Weather patterns are shifting worldwide, causing a loss of predictability that challenges the agronomic plans that growers have painstakingly developed over time.
 The economy is also evolving at a seemingly blistering pace with volatility in input costs, changing commodities prices, and increased pressure to offer climate-friendly goods for sale.

 As landowners and growers ourselves, we too feel the pressure.
-It’s why we’re committed to partnering with the best research labs to conduct on-farm studies that yield solutions to empower the agricultural community to adapt to whatever’s next, profitably.
+It’s why we’re committed to partnering with the best research labs to conduct on-farm studies that yield agricultural data, insights, and solutions to empower the agricultural community to adapt to whatever’s next, profitably.

 Read on for more about some of our current research with partners like Lawrence Berkley National Labs, University of Wisconsin – Madison, the University of Arkansas, Prairie View A&M University, and ARPA-E.